 Some 1800 health and social care students from a range of different professions including pharmacy, nursing, midwifery, occupational therapy, social work and radiography will undergo the training.

 Following their visits to Canada and the UK, our Norwegian colleagues are now considering using the UEA model as a foundation for their IPL interventions.
-Furthermore, they are looking to form a CIPP team in Oslo who will be responsible for the development, delivery and evaluation of the IPL programme.
+Furthermore, they are looking to form a CIPP team in Oslo who will be responsible for the development, delivery and evaluation of IPL.

 In September 2011, Dr Susanne Lindqvist, Centre Director, was invited to "Hogskolen i Oslo og Akershus" to present the CIPP model of IPL to an audience including politicians and senior staff from universities in Oslo, Bergen and other cities in Norway.

-The Centre for Interprofessional Practice is proud to be at the forefront of developing and delivering a first-class interprofessional learning model for health and social care students at the UEA and around the world.
+The Centre for Interprofessional Practice is proud to be at the forefront of developing a first-class interprofessional learning model for health and social care students at the UEA and around the world.